basselhalabi17/Jobs-API-using-NodeJs/README.md

-##Jobs-API-using-NodeJs
+## Jobs-API-using-NodeJs </br>
-A Jobs API implemented using NodeJs, Express and MongoDB with login and register API done using JWT and the basic CRUD operations for the Jobs controller (createJob, Update Job, GetJob, DeleteJob)
+A Jobs API implemented using NodeJs, Express and MongoDB with login and register API done using JWT in addition to the basic CRUD operations (createJob, Update Job, GetJob, DeleteJob)